OctopusDeploy/blog/blog/2023-06/ten-pillars-of-pragmatic-deployments/index.md

 No discussion on seamless deployments can begin without first addressing the issue of database updates.

 A fundamental aspect of most seamless deployment strategies involves running two versions of your application side by side, if only for a short time.
 If two versions of the application access the same database, all updates to the database schema and data must be compatible with both versions.
-This is referred to as backward and forward compatibility.
+We refer to this as backward and forward compatibility.

 However, backward and forward compatibility is not trivial to implement.
 In the presentation [Update your Database Schema with Zero Downtime Migrations](https://www.youtube.com/watch?v=3mj6Ni7sRN4) (based on chapter 3 of the book [Migrating to Microservice Databases](https://developers.redhat.com/books/migrating-microservice-databases-relational-monolith-distributed-data)), Edison Yanaga walks through the process of renaming a single column in a database.
 It involves six incremental updates to the database and application code, and you must deploy each in sequence.